gvwilson/sensibleadventures/cloudherd/new.md

 happening?

 The second twinge a moment later was different.
 It was a tug, like the one she had felt that morning at the cloud pen.
-On a sudden impulse, she clambered onto the parapet to look down on the cloud pen.
+On an impulse, she clambered onto the parapet to look down on the cloud pen.

 Sure enough, Grappa Gas was just coaxing Thokmay onto Big Blue's back.
 Noxy couldn't hear them, but from the beckoning motions Grappa Gas was